18 Agassiz Circle

 Rochester, NY 14618

-Professor and Vice President for Academic Affairs
+Associate Professor and Interim Vice President for Academic Affairs

 Dr. Norman Muir (firstname.lastname@example.org) joined Medaille College in June 2004 as the undergraduate academic dean.
 Since receiving his Ph.D. in literature from SUNY Stony Brook in 1984, he has served as a full-time faculty member or academic administrator at three other small, private, independent colleges.
 His scholarly interests remain in the areas of sixteenth and seventeenth century British literature, with an emphasis on Elizabethan and Jacobean comedy.
 He continues to research and write about the influence of the theological doctrine of Christian Patience on Renaissance and seventeenth century literature through John Milton.